DSI-FDI/final-project/iteration_2_and_3_dsi.md

 The lady is shocked, because she has never met a guy who know she loves this place.
 So the application updates the emotion message to: 'Impressed and open to meet'.

-Then our app displays all the hobbies of the girl and she loves 'Harry potter films' so the application display another message: 'Say: Hey, I know this could sound weird but your face looks like hermione grenger'
+Then our app displays all the hobbies of the girl and she loves 'Harry potter films' so the application display another message: 'Say: Hey, I know this could sound weird but your face looks like Hermione Grenger'

 The girl was surprised and say: 'What?
 Hermione is my favourite character of harry potter.
 I'm a big fan!'.